Breathing Patterns Before End of Life: Critical Clues for the Last Hours!

 Changes in breathing at the end of life are normal! (video)

-Real-life video of cheyne-stokes breathing (video)
+Real-life video of Cheyne-stokes breathing (video)

-How to recognize a dying patient? | 5 signs of approaching death (video)
+How do you recognize a dying patient? | 5 signs of approaching death (video)